College Code: AR

 Registration

 Students are personally responsible for correctly registering for courses and paying all tuition and fees by the official university registration and payment deadlines.
-Instructors do not have the authority to add students to courses.
 All students should verify the accuracy of their enrollment before the end of the add and drop periods.

 Questions about Academic Policies